-3.3 Increases in Expenses Resulting from this AGREEMENT.
-In this AGREEMENT there are Paragraphs requiring CONTRACTOR to perform services, acquire property or equipment, or purchase services at the expense of CONTRACTOR.
-Reimbursement of all such additional expenses shall be evaluated according to the provisions of the Rate Methodology set forth in Exhibit B. In the case of conflict between this AGREEMENT and the Rate Methodology, the Rate Methodology shall prevail over this AGREEMENT.
+3.3 Increases in Expenses Resulting from the AGREEMENT.
+In the AGREEMENT there are Paragraphs requiring CONTRACTOR to perform services, acquire property or equipment, or purchase services at the expense of CONTRACTOR.
+Reimbursement of all such additional expenses shall be evaluated according to the provisions of the Rate Methodology.
+In the case of conflict between the AGREEMENT and the Rate Methodology, the Rate Methodology shall prevail over the AGREEMENT.

 SECTION 4.
 TERM

-The term of this AGREEMENT commenced on September 25, 1995 and is hereby extended in its end date from July 1, 2025 up to and including July 1, 2031.
-On July 1 of each year, beginning on July 1, 2017, the remaining term of this Agreement shall be automatically extended by an additional one-year period, so that the term of the Agreement shall be extended each year by one year beyond the then existing expiration date of the Agreement without further action or agreement of the Parties.
-For each fiscal year the agreement is extended (including this initial extension of 6 years), the CONTRACTOR shall provide each MEMBER an additional $5,000/year of SOLID WASTE HANDLING SERVICES as such services are defined in Section 2.2(a) of the parent agreement.
-Each fiscal year that additional SOLID WASTE HANDLING SERVICES are to be provided as per the previous sentence, the $5,000 per year value of such additional services to be provided by CONTRACTOR to each MEMBER shall be subject to increase or decrease by the same percentage as the change in CONTRACTOR rates as adopted by the Board for that year.
+The term of the Original Agreement commenced on September 25, 1995 and the end date of the Original Agreement was extended by the ninth amendment to the Original Agreement from July 1, 2025 up to and including July 1, 2031.
+That term and end date are hereby incorporated and made applicable to the AGREEMENT.
+On July 1 of each year, beginning on July 1, 2018, the remaining term of the AGREEMENT shall be automatically extended by an additional one fiscal year, so that the term of the AGREEMENT shall be extended each year by one year beyond the then existing expiration date of the AGREEMENT without further action or agreement of the Parties.
+This automatic extension and amendment of the end date and term of the AGREEMENT is an exception to the general rule and requirement in Section 5.4 below of a signed written agreement to modify or amend the AGREEMENT.
+For each fiscal year the AGREEMENT is extended (including the initial extension of 6 years that was effected by the ninth amendment to the Original Agreement), the CONTRACTOR shall provide each MEMBER an additional $5,000 per fiscal year of SOLID WASTE HANDLING SERVICES.
+Each fiscal year that additional SOLID WASTE HANDLING SERVICES are to be provided as per the previous sentence, the $5,000 per year value of such additional services to be provided by CONTRACTOR to each MEMBER shall be subject to increase or decrease by the same percentage as the change in CONTRACTOR Rates as adopted by the AGENCY Board of Directors for that year.

-This provision for automatic, rolling, one-year extensions of the Agreement’s term shall be subject to either Party’s right to give ninety (90) days’ written notice to the other Party that the Party giving the notice has elected either that (a) the automatic one-year extension shall not occur for that particular year, or (b) that this provision for rolling, automatic one-year extensions of the Agreement’s term shall terminate and be of no further force and effect, in which case this AGREEMENT shall terminate upon the expiration of the remaining term of this AGREEMENT, as extended pursuant to this provision prior to its termination.
+This provision for automatic, rolling, one-year extensions of the AGREEMENT’s term shall be subject to either Party’s right to give ninety (90) days’ written notice to the other Party that the Party giving the notice has elected either that (a) the automatic one-year extension shall not occur for that particular year, or (b) that this provision for rolling, automatic one-year extensions of the AGREEMENT’s term shall terminate and be of no further force and effect, in which case the AGREEMENT shall terminate upon the expiration of the then-remaining term of the AGREEMENT, as extended pursuant to this provision prior to the provision’s termination.

-Should the AGENCY choose to terminate the provision for automatic one-year extensions as provided for above, the AGENCY retains the right as set forth in the AGREEMENT to extend the AGREEMENT for succeeding ten (10) year terms by written notice to the CONTRACTOR at least thirty-six (36) months prior to the termination date.
-The termination requirements as provided for in Section 6 remain in force.
+Should the AGENCY choose to terminate the provision for automatic one-year extensions as provided for above, the AGENCY retains the right to extend the AGREEMENT for succeeding ten (10) year terms by written notice to the CONTRACTOR at least thirty-six (36) months prior to the termination date.
+Regardless of whether the rolling one-year extensions are terminated or not, the termination provisions and requirements set forth in Section 6 below shall remain in force.

 SECTION 5.
 GENERAL PROVISIONS